 Whether your expenses allow you to work or look for work depends on the facts.
-For example, the cost of a babysitter while you and your spouse go out to eat is not normally a work-related expense.
+For example, the cost of a baby sitter while you and your spouse go out to eat is not normally a work-related expense.

-Expenses are not considered work related merely because you had them while you were working.
-They must enable you to be gainfully employed.
-For example, you are not gainfully employed if you do unpaid volunteer work or volunteer work for a nominal salary.
+An expense is not considered work related merely because you had it while you were working.
+The purpose of the expense must be to enable you to work.

+Volunteer work.
+For this purpose, you are not considered to be working if you do unpaid volunteer work or volunteer work for a nominal salary.

 Work for part of year.
 If you work or actively look for work during only part of the period covered by the expenses, then you must figure your expenses for each day.
-For example, if you work all year and pay care expenses of \$200 a month (\$2,400 for the year), all the expenses are work related.
-However, if you work or look for work for only 2 months and 15 days during the year and pay expenses of \$200 a month, your work-related expenses are limited to \$500 ($2\frac{1}{2}$ months \times \$200).
+For example, if you work all year and pay care expenses of \$250 a month (\$3,000 for the year), all the expenses are work related.
+However, if you work or look for work for only 2 months and 15 days during the year and pay expenses of \$250 a month, your work-related expenses are limited to \$625 (2^{1} /2 months × \$250).